| RFC-0110: Reboot for termination of critical components | |

 Requirements

-The primary requirement is to provide feature parity with critical_components
+The primary requirement is to provide feature parity with critical_components.

-, to opt into triggering graceful reboot if their component
+sub-realm of core, to opt into triggering graceful reboot if their component

 terminates.